metacpan/metacpan-cpan-extracted/distros/G/Getopt-EX-termcolor/README.md

         $ command -Mtermcolor::bg=

-    If the terminal brightness is unkown, nothing happens.
+    If the terminal luminance is unknown, nothing happens.
 Otherwise, the module insert **--light-terminal** or **--dark-terminal** option
-    according to the brightness value.
-These options are defined as C$<move(0,0)> in this module and do nothing.
-They can be overridden by other module or user definition.
+    according to the luminance value.

-    You can change the behavior of this module by calling `&set` function with module option.
-It takes some parameters and they override default values.
+    You can change the behavior by optional parameters:

         threshold : threshold of light/dark  (default 50)
-        default   : default brightness value (default none) light     : light terminal option    (default "--light-terminal") dark      : dark terminal option     (default "--dark-terminal")
+        default   : default luminance value  (default none) light     : light terminal option    (default "--light-terminal") dark      : dark terminal option     (default "--dark-terminal")